Unfair dismissal will become a day one right

 - Impact

-The two year qualifying period still applies until the ERB reforms are implemented; in some instances it is already the case that no statutory qualifying period applies.
+The two year qualifying period still applies until this proposal is implemented.
+In some instances (e.g. in whistleblowing cases) it is already the position that no statutory qualifying period applies.

-The right still only applies to employees; but may be extended down the line when the new government progresses its proposals around employment status.
+The right not to be unfairly dismissed still only applies to employees; but may be extended down the line when the new government progresses its proposals around employment status.

 A "modified dismissal process" during an "initial period"